MaoZiming/papers/4-distributed-systems/47-ciel.md

       * keeps record of **obj** and task tables
       * Dispatch tasks to workers
       * Persistent logging of tables.
-      * Master failures are detected using heart beats.
+      * Master failures are detected using heartbeats.
       * On recovery, a master node can rebuild its object table using workers' object stores.
     * **Object Table**: Maintains references to objects stored on workers.
     * **Worker Table**: Holds worker nodes and used to track their health.